Creating coloured hyperlinks in an index in a PDF file

 Setting up Word to use the macro

-In a Word index, the headings (top-level entries) have the paragraph style 'Index 1', subheadings have the style 'Index 2', and so on.
+In a Word index, the headings have the paragraph style 'Index 1', subheadings have the style 'Index 2', and so on.
 When you run the macro, it applies a character style called 'cross-reference' to digits in the paragraphs that have the style 'Index 1', 'Index 2', or 'Index 3'.

 To set up Word